tcalmant/ipopo/docs/refcards/rsa.rst

 .. note:: This provider works only in Python 3

-This provider allows to share a Python service through a Py4J gateway.
+This provider allows to discover and share a Python service with its Py4J gateway and vice versa.

+It can be configured with the following properties:

 ================================== ============= ==============================
 Property                           Default value Description